zxzok/brainnet/README.md

 This project provides a modular preprocessing pipeline for functional MRI data.
 Several steps can optionally rely on external neuroimaging software packages.
 These tools are **not** bundled with the library and must be installed separately when the corresponding method is enabled.

+## Repository structure

+The library is split into small, composable modules.
+Key components are:

+- `data_management.py` & `openneuro_client.py` – indexing BIDS datasets and
+  downloading example data from OpenNeuro.
+- `preprocessing.py` / `preprocessing_full.py` – wrapper classes for common
+  fMRI preprocessing steps such as slice‑timing, motion correction and spatial normalisation.
+- `static` and `static_analysis.py` – utilities to compute ROI‑to‑ROI
+  connectivity matrices and graph‑theoretic metrics.
+- `dynamic` and `dynamic_analysis.py` – sliding‑window, HMM and
+  co‑activation‑pattern analyses for studying time‑varying connectivity.
+- `visualization.py` & `templates/` – HTML report generation.
+- `web_app.py` – a small Flask application with an SQLite backend for uploading images, running analyses and viewing reports.

 ## Running the full pipeline

 The ``brainnet.main`` module ties together dataset indexing, preprocessing,